 What is the ADA?
 The ADA is a federal law prohibiting discrimination based on disability.
 ADA generally applies to employers with 15 or more workers for a period of at least 20 weeks.
 This guide explains the do's and don'ts for ADA in various areas of your business.

-Ensure that job application process, including all testing methods, enable qualified disabled applicants to apply for jobs and be fairly considered.
+Ensure that the job application process, including all testing methods, enables qualified disabled applicants to apply for jobs and be fairly considered.

 Equal Benefits and Privileges

 Guarantee that all benefits and privileges of employment are equally available to (and usable by) disabled employees.